Noah-Banjo/ArchivAI/README.md

-# ArchivAI: Blockchain and AI for Digital Preservation
+# ArchivAI: Blockchain, AI, and ML for Digital Preservation

 ArchivAI is a revolutionary framework that integrates blockchain technology and artificial intelligence for digital archiving and preservation.
 The platform leverages blockchain for document verification and AI for metadata extraction to create a trustworthy digital preservation system.